Dewanshu-Chhatlani/TimesheetApp/README.md

 This is a simple timesheet application built using ruby on rails.

 ## User
-A user can perform the following actions:
+User can perform the following actions:
 1. Login.
 2. Sign up.
 3. Change password